 5 Fairfield is located on the NW corner of Fairfield and Marlborough, with 3 Fairfield to the north, 282 Marlborough to the south, across Marlborough, 12 Fairfield to the east, across Fairfield, and 285 Marlborough to the west.

 5 Fairfield was built ca. 1870, one of three contiguous houses (1-3-5 Fairfield) built for investment banker Henry Chapman Wainwright for speculative sale.
-As originally built, both 1 Fairfield and 5 Fairfield had pitched roofs with dormers, and the three houses formed a symmetrical composition on Fairfield.
+As originally built, both 1 Fairfield and 5 Fairfield had pitched roofs with dormers, and, although 5 Fairfield did not have a front bay, the three houses formed a balanced composition on Fairfield.

 1-3-5 Fairfield were built on two lots with a combined depth (frontage on Marlborough) of 66 feet: a 30 foot lot at the northwest corner of Fairfield and Marlborough that Henry Wainwright purchased on October 7, 1870, from the estate of Sidney Homer, and a 36 foot lot to the west he purchased on November 19, 1870, from a real estate investment trust formed by John Templeman Coolidge, Franklin Evans, and Charles Henry Parker.
 Both lots were part of one of several parcels originally purchased by the trust on January 29, 1866, from the Boston Water Power Company.
 The trust subsequently subdivided the property into lots, which it sold to investors and builders, who then frequently resold the lots to others.

 When he sold the completed houses, Henry Wainwright included in the deeds a four foot wide easement at the western boundary of 1 Fairfield to provide access to the alley from 3 Fairfield.
 The deeds also specified the right of 3 and 5 Fairfield to construct a drain from their property to the sewer in the alley.

 On May 21, 1871, 5 Fairfield was purchased from Henry Wainwright by retail clothier George Washington Simmons, Jr. He lived at 6 Walnut with his parents, George Washington Simmons and Frances (Gay) Simmons.